SavageWilliam/Quote-Generator/README.md

 # Quote-Generator

-Basic quote generator.
+Basic <a href = 'http://savagewilliam.github.io/Quote-Generator/'> quote generator </a>

 Click to change to new quote.